 Rutgers University- Newark (RU-N), an urban public research university and anchor institution, located in Newark, New Jersey, a city of promise is seeking a Student Counselor II.
-Reporting to the Director of Partnerships and Engagement, the Student Counselor II will be responsible for the following, and not limited to:
+Reporting to the NJ-STEP Dean of Academic Services at the Garden State Youth Correctional Facility in Yardville, New Jersey.

 Minimum Education and Experience: